Updated May 10, 2023

 - Usecreatedb: This field tells us whether that particular user can create a new database and has the privilege to do so.

 - Userepl: We can create replications of a single table in many other databases.
 Only a specific user who has that privilege can do so.
-Hence, if the user has the privilege to create new replicas, this field is set to true.
+So, if the user has permission to create new replicas, the field will show as true.

 - Usebypassrls: This field is set to true only if the user is allowed to bypass the RLS